sec-bit/mle-pcs/basefold/basefold-02.md

 ## Summary

-This document described the framework of the Commit-phase and Query-phase of the Basefold-IOPP protocol.
+This article described the framework of the Commit-phase and Query-phase of the Basefold-IOPP protocol.
 This framework generalizes and extends the FRI protocol, expanding from RS-Codes to any Foldable Linear Codes.
 However, it is important to note that Basefold does not support codeword folding of degree greater than 2.
 This is because the Basefold-IOPP protocol must not only perform Proximity Testing but also provide an operational result of an MLE polynomial.
 This will be the topic of the next article in this series.

 ## References